facebookarchive/django-workload/django-workload/README.md

 and you can connect to port 8000 to access the server.

+The above command should block.
+If it does not, check the django-uwsgi.log file to see what went wrong.

 ## Debug

 If you get HTTP response codes different than 200, change the DEBUG parameter